Get

 black great dane dog cuddling with owner

 While this may seem like a strange question to some people, pet parents know that dogs can feel love or disappointment from their owners.
-In fact, there have been scientific studies done about this very thing.
+In fact, scientific studies have examined how dogs feel about their owners.
 Oxytocin gets released when you’re with someone you love; this is also called the love chemical.

-Your dog releases that same chemical, so if you’re together, he knows that you love him, and everything you do for him is out of love.
-So, now you’re wondering how you can tell your dog knows you love him.
-We’ll go into a few of the top signs that your dog does indeed feel the love and give you tips on how to show your dog you love them even more.
+Your dog releases that same chemical, so they know you love them, and everything you do for them is out of love.
+So, now you’re wondering how you can tell if your dog knows you love them.
+We’ll discuss the signs that your dog does indeed feel the love and give you tips on how to show your dog you love them even more.

-The 5 Ways to Tell Your Dogs Know You Love Them
+The 5 Ways to Tell Your Dog Knows You Love Them

 1. Snuggling